 Soon after, Wells began using nitrous oxide on his patient but refused to have it patented.
 He believed that pain relief should be provided free for everybody—free as the air, so he said.

 Wells was not initially credited as the discoverer of modern anaesthesia because his first public demonstration went awry.
-In 1845, he conducted a demonstration of nitrous oxide to students at the Massachusetts General Hospital in Boston, but the patient cried out in pain after the gas was wrongly administered; he was booed.
+In 1845, he conducted a demonstration of nitrous oxide to students at the Massachusetts General Hospital in Boston, but the patient cried out in pain after the gas was wrongly administered.
 He was disgraced and, as a consequence, gave up dentistry to become a traveling salesman in the next two years.

 In 1846, William T.G.
 Morton successfully administered ether as an anaesthetic to a patient in an amphitheatre at Harvard University.
 He was successful in that the painless surgery was completed; afterward, he declared, “Gentlemen, this is no humbug,” in reference to the experience of Wells who was booed by the crowd with cries of “humbug.”